cicsdev/cics-java-liberty-link/README.md

  mvn clean package -Dcics.jvmserver=MYJVM
  ```

-The JVM server the CICS bundle is targeted at is controlled throught the
 ## Deploying to a Liberty JVM server

 Ensure you have the following features defined in your Liberty server.xml: